URI CS Education Research:

 Gap Detection

-CuraAI generates an internal learning graph of concepts in the course to detect gaps in student learning (mastery assessment).
+CuraAdapt uses an internal knowledge graph of concepts in the course to detect gaps in student learning (mastery assessment).

 ③ RETEACH